ChristianWSmith/dumbky/README.md

 ---

-Dumbky and its mascot, the duck in a dunce cap 🦆🎓, are here to make your API testing a little more fun and a lot simpler! 🎉
+Dumbky and its mascot, the Duck-in-a-Dunce 🦆🎓, are here to make your API testing a little more fun and a lot simpler! 🎉